 There is, unfortunately, no magic formula for knowing when a student you know is in serious psychological distress.
 For one thing, all students experience some degree of stress – that is normal, and even helpful for motivation.
 For another, distress exists on a continuum – from mild to severe.
 Even professional mental health practitioners have to make informed judgment calls about when distress moves from normal to abnormal; as a member of the faculty or academic staff your job is not to make such judgments.
 Instead, faculty and academic staff can best serve students by simply being aware of some of the potential markers of distress and the resources that can help students of concern.

 In my PSY 101 class, I share with students a simple system from a national public health campaign called The Campaign to Change Direction with “Five Signs” of emotional suffering: personality changes; agitation; withdrawal; poor self-care; and hopelessness.
 Withdrawal can be particularly tricky for faculty and academic staff – when a student stops showing up for class, we often have no idea what has happened.
 But it is usually worth erring on the side of caution – check in with the student, and if you don’t hear back consider submitting an early alert.
-Though UP has lots of good systems in place to make sure students are connected, for some few students classes may be there only real point of contact with the UP community.
+Though UP has lots of good systems in place to make sure students are connected, for some few students classes may be their only real point of contact with the UP community.

 The Cornell University handbook for faculty upon which this on-line resource is modeled has a somewhat more elaborate listing of ‘indicators of distress’ ranging from Academic Indicators to Behavioral and Emotional Indicators to Physical Indicators.